ArsenTech/arsentech.github.io/README.md

 <img src="https://user-images.githubusercontent.com/62609185/103670843-93990d00-4f93-11eb-8d40-8d400785b3d2.png" width="100">

 # ArsenTech's Website
 Welcome to ArsenTech's Website.
-If You want to Report Bug, or Request Feature, Write an Issue and ArsenTech will be in touch with you soon.
+If You want to Report Bug, or Request Feature, Write an Issue (or Pull Request) and ArsenTech will be in touch with you soon.

 ## Website Speed (Tested)
 Google PageSpeed Insights Score: **94** on 📱, **99** on 🖥 <br>